Jennifer Lorraine Nielsen

 MS Physics, PhD-in-Progress, Philosophy of Science, University of Kansas

-My other philosophical interests include the ethics of technology / AI / blackbox systems, 12th century "Renaissance" philosophy as well as early modern enlightenment philosophy, and contemporary philosophy of sex and gender.
+My other philosophical interests include the ethics of technology / AI, ethics of gaming (especially ARGs, VR and online gaming ), 12th century philosophy, early modern enlightenment philosophy, and contemporary philosophy of sex and gender.